atrus690/PAST/README.md

 ----

 <a name="english"></a>
-An automated shot tool for ProjectG emulator servers using memory monitoring.
+An automated shot tool for PangYa using memory monitoring.

 ## Main Features
 - Accurate power gauge monitoring via memory reading (currently only 800x600x32)